moslevin/netstick/README.md

 ## Why write it?

-My reason for writing netstick is to provide a convenient way to use a bunch of wired USB gamepads with a raspberry pi connected to a TV; where the layout of the room make it impractical to connect them directly, and where practical considerations prevent the use of USB extension cords.
+My reason for writing netstick is to provide a convenient way to use a bunch of wired USB gamepads with a raspberry pi connected to a TV; where the layout of the room make it impractical to connect them directly, and where USB extension cords would be an eyesore and a tripping hazard. cords.

 The idea was to have a conveniently-located secondary Raspberry Pi act as a wifi-enabled joystick hub running multiple instances of the netstick